GabeScott/standard-works-vault/General Conference/1984 April - Choose the Good Part.md

 Programs are planned and implemented with love and concern for each person in the Church.
 The desire is to offer opportunities for growth, development, and happiness for all members.
 With each passing year, the value of our sisters who are living without companions becomes more apparent.
 Strong leaders, good teachers, and dedicated mothers constantly emerge from this group of sisters.
 They live and serve with courage and ingenuity.
 Through perseverance they are finding success.

 To be in control of your life, to be a success regardless of your situation, whether happily married, unhappily married, a single parent, a widow, or a wife of an inactive husband, I recommend that you come to know your Father in Heaven.
 Come to love Him, and always remember that He loves you and will give you guidance and support if you will but give Him the chance.
 Include Him in your decision making.
 Include Him when you take inventory of your personal worth.
-“For behold, this life is the time for men to prepare to meet God; yea, behold the day of this life is the day for men [and women] to perform their labors.”
-(Alma 34:32.)
+“For behold, this life is the time for men to prepare to meet God; yea, behold the day of this life is the day for men \[and women\] to perform their labors.” ([[Alma 34.32|Alma 34:32]].)

 Set your goals—without goals you cannot measure your progress.
 But don’t become frustrated because there are no obvious victories.
 Remind yourself that striving can be more important than arriving.
 If you are striving for excellence—if you are trying your best day by day with the wisest use of your time and energy to reach realistic goals—you are a success.